mdawsonuk/LevelDBDumper/README.md

 ### Prerequisites

-LevelDB is written in Go, so it can be run cross-platform.
+LevelDB Dumper is written in Go, so it can be run cross-platform.
 If you are building from source, you will need to [install Golang](https://golang.org/doc/install)

 ### Installation